-2. 2018-IA-002 Background and Allegation: UMPD Officer made discourteous statements to a subordinate UMPD Officer.
+2. 2019-IA-002 Background and Allegation: UMPD Officer made inappropriate and unprofessional comments to another UMPD employee.

-Disposition: Sustained - The Officer accepted responsibility for their actions, which led to a written reprimand, fine, and relevant training as directed by the Agency.
+Disposition: Sustained - The Officer accepted responsibility for their actions, which led to a written reprimand, counseling, and relevant training as directed by the Agency.